 If you have received any type of email you consider to be a hoax, please file a complaint at www.ic3.gov.

 In a new phishing scam, con artists are using phony caller ID numbers to solicit personal information and money.
 Thanks to the phony caller IDs, the "spoofers" are able to convince victims that they're receiving a call from the bank, credit union or credit card company.
 The scammers use this technique to acquire sensitive personal information, or even money, from the victims.

 The frightening aspect of this scam is that few people would ever think that the names and phone numbers appearing on their caller ID screens were not genuine.
 However, scammers are already using phony caller IDs and are posing as representatives of banks, credit card companies and government agencies.

 - Do not assume that the information displayed on your phone, regarding who the caller is, is accurate.
 It can easily be spoofed.

-- Never give out personal or financial information over the telephone unless you know EXACTLY whom you are dealing with.
+- Never give out personal or financial information over the telephone unless you know EXACTLY with whom you are dealing.

 - If you have doubts about who's on the phone, call back the number of record at your financial institution or credit card company.

 This has been verified by the FBI (their link is also included below).
 Please pass this on to everyone in your